PREREQUISITE FOR

 people around to be “concurrent” with.
 In many offshoring situations, people in

 engineering and manufacturing are not even working at the same time.
+So

-documentation for outsourcing;
+converting documentation for outsourcing; changing all parts to "local

-• deal with quality and delivery problems, and so forth and so on.
+sources of supply; getting outsourcers up to speed; dealing with quality and delivery problems, and so forth and so on.

 In his travels, the author of this site, Dr. David M.